 Q: so why do some UV lights appear really bright and others appear really dim?

-A: many popular UV torches are 'popular' because they appear 'really bright' to the human eye, but the amount of actual UV light (which is not visible to the human eye) is very small, and its effect is very slight...to the point of being useless.
+A: many popular UV torches are 'popular' because they appear 'really bright', but the amount of actual UV light (which is not visible to the human eye) is very small, and its effect is very slight...to the point of being useless.
 By contrast, some UV torches appear dim to the human eye, but the amount of actual UV light is large and they work well.
 So when you look at all our UV lights, that is the main difference between one that costs £5.00 and one that costs £50.00.

 Q: do I have to use a UV torch in the dark?

-Q: can't I just use a brighter UV torch, so that I don't have to use it in 'dim' light?
+Q: can't I just use a torch with a more powerful UV light, so that I don't have to use it in 'dim' light?

 A: To an extent - yes.
-But it depends on the type (wavelength) of the light, if it is wrong (as with many cheap UV torches) then it won't work, no matter how bright the UV light.
-Providing the type (wavelength) is right, then yes, a larger brighter UV torch will light up a wider area and work in brighter light, just the same as an ordinary torch.
+But it depends on the type (wavelength) of the light, if it is wrong (as with many cheap UV torches) then it won't work, no matter how powerful.
+Providing the type (wavelength) is right, then yes, a larger more powerful UV torch will light up a wider area and work in brighter light, just the same as an ordinary torch.
 Scroll down or click here for recommendations.

 Q: if I use it by shining the light on the surface of an antique, does that mean that it won't see below the surface?